incubation-center/FullStack-Website---Group6/README.md

 - Reset The Database Migration:

-    **Note** :warning:: This command will reset all data and previous migration in the database
+    :warning: **Note** : This command will reset all data and previous migration in the database

     ```bash
     docker exec -it next-prisma-docker_app_1 prisma migrate reset